bigspotteddog/landing-page-service/README.md

 # How to Plan and Build a Project from Scratch

-"I have an project idea I would like build, but I don't know where to start."
+"I have an idea for a project I would like build, but I don't know where to start."
 I have seen this statment made many times and I often find that I say this to myself too.
-Whether you are a beginner or an experienced developer, "writer's block" is likely to occur without doing the very short and simple steps described here I use to get myself started.
+Whether you are a beginner or an experienced developer, "writer's block" is likely to occur without doing the very short and simple steps described in this document.

-What I have learned and have been doing for many years now is to create three very short and simple artifacts before I start buildng my projects.
+What I have learned and have been doing for many years now is to create three very short and simple artifacts before I start buildng a project.
 Whether these projects are smaller personal projects or large projects with a team of developers, I have learned that these three artifacts make developing projects so much easier and they remove the writer's block I usually experience if I don't do this.

 The three artifacts are created in this order.
-A one-page description of the project in human terms.
+First, a one-page description of the project in human terms.
 Anyone should be able to read this single page and know what the project will do.
 Next, a workflow diagram which is actually a combination sequence, class, and workflow diagram.
 Once the workflow diagram is done, a task list is created from the workflow diagram with tasks broken down into single day units of work.
+The task list tells me where to start and what else I will be doing each day until the project is done.
+This process typlically takes a day or less depending on the size of the project.
 That's it.
-This process typlically takes a day or less depending on the size of the project.

 The following describes these three artifacts in detail using a small project as an example.

 ## How to Write a One-Pager

 A one-pager is typically single page or less that describes the project in human terms so anyone reading it will know what the project will do.
-I usually just start writing about the project, usually starting with the problem that needs to be solved, then go into the description of how this project solves that problem.
+I usually just start describing the project, usually starting with the problem that needs to be solved and what I want it to do.

 ### Sample one-pager